Prince Harry alleges William physically attacked him, according to new book seen by The Guardian | KRDO

 Meghan said she wanted to go somewhere for help but claimed she wasn’t allowed to because of concerns about how it would look for the institution, without specifying who she believes stopped her.
 She made similar comments in her explosive 2021 interview with Oprah Winfrey.

-If you or someone you know is struggling with suicidal thoughts or mental health matters, please call the 988 Suicide & Crisis Lifeline to connect with a trained counselor.
+If you or someone you know is struggling with suicidal thoughts or mental health matters, please call the National Suicide Prevention Lifeline at 800-273-8255 to connect with a trained counselor or visit the NSPL site.
 The International Association for Suicide Prevention and Befrienders Worldwide also provide contact information for crisis centers around the world.

 The-CNN-Wire